Wisconsin Central Railroad (1871–1899): Background

 As corporate consolidation proceeded, Reed planned to build the first leg of the Wisconsin Central from Menasha to Stevens Point.
 Reed's colleagues included Menasha civic leader (and his brother) Curtis Reed and Matt Wadleigh, a lumber man from Stevens Point.
 They had the right to the land grant, but it paid only after track was built, so they needed money to get the project rolling.
 Judge Reed went east looking for financing.

 Gardner Colby of Boston had worked his way up from store clerk to store owner to importer, then bought a textile mill and made his fortune selling clothing to the Union Army during the Civil War.
 Interested in Wisconsin timber and iron ore, he could arrange the financing that Judge Reed's group needed.
-However, Colby didn't know anything about building a railroad, so he brought in Elijah B. Phillips, president of the Lake Shore and Northern Indiana Railway.
+However, Colby did not know anything about building a railroad, so he brought in Elijah B. Phillips, president of the Lake Shore and Northern Indiana Railway.

 With financial backing secured, Judge Reed went back to Wisconsin to lay more groundwork.
 He had a civil engineer plan and estimate the first portion of the proposed railroad.
 That stretch from Menasha to Stevens Point was already somewhat settled, and Reed traveled up and down it raising support from the young towns that stood to profit from a rail connection.
 The arrangement with Colby was that locally raised money would buy the right of way, clear and grade it, put in culverts and bridges, and provide ties.
 Then, Colby and his associates would provide the rails, stations, and all the equipment to run a railroad.
 Reed persuaded Menasha, Neenah, and Waupaca to each give $50,000 to the project, Stevens Point $30,000, Ashland $20,000, and other towns smaller amounts.